jvm-operators/haskell-example-operator/README.md

 kubectl apply -f manifest/operator-crd.yaml
 ```

-and then create the Spark clusters by creating the custom resources (CR).
+and then get the fibonacci result by creating the custom resources (CR).

 ```bash
 kubectl apply -f examples/cr.yaml